RadFox34/AGYSE/README.md

 ### [Emulation Extras](https://github.com/RadFox34/AGYSE/wiki/Emulation-Extras)
 Showing off some really cool fun things you can do with the power of emulation.

+### Frontends
+What if you could bundle all your emulated games into one convenient place?

+### Netplay
+Playing these games with online multiplayer?
+Tell me more!

+### Rom Hacks
+It's like that game you just played but... a completely different experience!

 ### Retroarch
 A multi system emulator setup that might be worth your time.